 Occupational Therapy benefits patients with a wide range of diagnoses, both neurological and orthopedic, and utilizes a variety of techniques to improve the performance of daily activities.

 We provide specialized treatment for conditions such as broken bones, dislocated fingers, arthritis, trigger finger, and more.Hand Therapy

-We provide specialized treatment for conditions such as carpal tunnel syndrone, wrist sprains, wrist fractures, and more.Wrist Therapy
+We provide specialized treatment for conditions such as carpal tunnel syndrome, wrist sprains, wrist fractures, and more.Wrist Therapy

-Meridian Hand Therapy is an independent, therapist-owned practice serving patients of all ages in the Conejo Valley.
+Meridian Hand Therapy is an independent, therapist-owned practice serving patients of all ages with locations in Thousand Oaks, Westlake Village, and Northridge.
 Using the best available techniques and equipment, our therapists are dedicated to individual patient care.
 We believe in the complete care and rehabilitation of the hand and upper extremity.
 Our therapists take an integrated approach to treatment, taking into account the entire picture of each patient's medical complaint and related history.
 We know that individual care and a personal touch aide the patient in full recovery.
 We strive for excellence in providing the highest quality care for each patient and their individual condition.

 We believe an optimal outcome is dependent on three factors: a skilled physician, a knowledgeable and empathetic therapist, and a motivated patient.
 We aim to provide an environment conducive to developing a proactive patient, patient education, and overall success in treatment.

 With offices located in Thousand Oaks, Westlake Village, and Northridge, Meridian Hand Therapy provides patients with quick access points from major freeways passing through the Conejo Valley, Simi Valley, and San Fernando Valley.Office Information